-85 and 91 Queen Street are two originally identical houses, formerly known as 'Sherbrook' and 'Glenbrook'.
-Ashfield Council's Heritage Study3 provides the following information for these properties.
+85 and 91 Queen Street are two originally identical houses, formerly known as 'Sherbrook' and 'Glenbrook', located opposite the subject site.
+Ashfield Council's Heritage Study5 provides the following information for these properties.

 Two rare survivors of the work of this well known architect.
 Identical houses with potentially fine facades featuring some most unusual modelled stucco decoration